Simulation-Software-Engineering/Lecture-Material/building-and-packaging/material/cmake.md

 - `GLOB_RECURSE`: filenames with wildcard characters, recurse -> also subdirectories
 - Actually discouraged since wildcard populated while generating.
 You need to run `cmake` again when you add a file.
 See [cmake docs](https://cmake.org/cmake/help/latest/command/file.html#filesystem).
 - `CONFIGURE_DEPENDS` partial remedy, but costly and no guarantee that all build systems support this
+- Alternatively, generate list outside of cmake (will come back to this later)

 ### CTest